 Comet Moth Facts

 - This gorgeous Lepidoptera also displays a rather fascinating trait.
-The cocoon that this invertebrate spins for itself develops with numerous holes in it.
+The cocoons that this invertebrate spins for itself develop with numerous holes in it.

 - Experts theorize this is intended to allow water to drain through, given its rather wet habitat, preventing it from drowning.

 - Like many Lepidoptera, it remains wholly incapable of feeding, once it emerges from its cocoon.
 Therefore, its adult lifespan only measures 6-8 days.

 Comet Moth Physical Description